Miyu Kato (tennis): French Open controversy

 At the 2023 French Open, she and her partner Aldila Sutjiadi were defaulted in the women's doubles, after she accidentally hit a ball girl with a ball.
 She had to forfeit her points and prize money, although she made clear she would appeal the supervisor's decision.
 Kato received ample support from fellow players, including from the Professional Tennis Players Association, who deemed the disqualification unfair.
 Kato and Sutjiadi's opponents, Sara Sorribes Tormo and Marie Bouzková, were criticized for pushing the supervisor to disqualify Kato and laughing after the pair were disqualified, but did not apologize to Kato.

 2024-2025: WTA 1000 finals in Miami and Beijing

 Kato and Sutjiadi won the doubles title at the 2024 Thailand Open, defeating Guo Hanyu and Jiang Xinyu in the final.

-In March 2025, partnering with new partner Cristina Bucșa, Kato reached the doubles final of the WTA 1000 Miami Open with an upset over the top seeds and world No. 1 and No. 2 players Kateřina Siniaková and Taylor Townsend.
+In March 2025, with new partner Cristina Bucșa, Kato reached the doubles final of the WTA 1000 Miami Open with an upset over the top seeds and world No. 1 and No. 2 players, Kateřina Siniaková and Taylor Townsend.
 They lost the championship match to Mirra Andreeva and Diana Shnaider.

+Teaming up with Fanny Stollár, she reached another WTA 1000 final at the 2025 China Open, losing to second seeds Sara Errani and Jasmine Paolini in a champions tiebreak.

 Personal life and background

 Kato has one brother named Yuki.
 She started playing tennis at the age of eight.
 She has stated that her tennis idols growing up were Justine Henin and Roger Federer.
-Her favorite surface to play on is hardcourt, but her favorite tournament is Wimbledon.
+Her favorite surface is hardcourt, but her favorite tournament is Wimbledon.